mautic/mautic-community-handbook/docs/community_structure/governance_model.rst

 The Technical Community Lead also has primary responsibility for supporting in-person sprints, releases, and being a bridge between the community and Acquia from the technical perspective.

-The full responsibilities and expectations of the Technical Community Lead are detailed in the :doc:`Technical Community Lead Description`.
+Read more about the full responsibilities and expectations of the Technical Community Lead in the :doc:`Technical Community Lead Description`.

 .. vale off